 (14) Data disclosure.
 The utility must include the data input files made available to the commission in native format per RCW 19.280.030(10)(a) and (b) and in an easily accessible format as an appendix to the IRP.
 For filing confidential information, the utility may designate information within the data input files as confidential, provided that the information and designation meet the requirements of WAC 480-07-160.

-(15) Information relating to Purchases of Electricity from Qualifying Facilities.
+(15) Information relating to purchases of electricity from qualifying facilities.
 Each utility must provide information and analysis that it will use to inform its annual filings required under Chapter 480-106 WAC.
 The detailed analysis must include, but is not limited to, the following components:

 (a) a description of the methodology used to calculate estimates of the avoided cost of energy, capacity, transmission, distribution and emissions averaged across the utility; and